Sources say boutique investment firm founded byYassine Bouhara is bidding to buy funds managed by the collapsed Abraaj Group

 Tell Group was founded in 2015 by Bouhara, who was co-head of global equities at UBS and also worked at Deutsche Bank for 13 years.

-Sethu Palaniappan, also a former Deutsche Bank and UBS executive, is the group’s chief financial officer, while former McKinsey & Co consultant Amine Tazi-Riffi is a partner at the firm.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Sethu Palaniappan, also a former Deutsche Bank and UBS executive, is the group’s chief financial officer, while former McKinsey & Co consultant Amine Tazi-Riffi is a partner at the firm.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.